 Although 3-axis gyroscope stabilization can be helpful for some advanced maneuvers, a 6-axis gyro is buildup for advanced pilots.
 Beginners and pros alike will find this technology to their liking as the 6-axis stabilizing allows them to push drones further than ever before, allowing a better 3D imagery in an instant.

 Accelerometer & Gyroscope Example

-Here you can find a great video that will show you how a quadcopter uses the gyroscope, 3 axis accelerometer, and a camera to be stable itself in the air while flying.
+Here, you can find a great video showing how a quadcopter uses the gyroscope, 3-axis accelerometer, and a camera to stabilize itself in the air while flying.

 Flight Stability Best Practices

 Remember that not even a 6-axis gyroscope technology will not help your drone if the drone’s hardware is not working properly.
 Therefore, if the propellers, motors, or shafts are not working properly, your drone can very easily crash.

 Examining its parts is a great way to ensure your drone is always in tip-top shape before a flight.
 An important part of this process would be having spare components just in case something goes wrong or if the propellers become bent or cracked for any reason.